• Skip to primary navigation

 Major Fields of Work: First Lady

-Nancy Sparks was Nevada’s First Lady from 1903 until Governor Sparks’ death during his second term in office in 1908.
-Nancy was known for her gracious hospitality in hosting groups at the Alamo Ranch in south Reno and at her parlors in the Arlington Hotel in Carson City.
-The Governor’s Mansion was completed soon after the death of Governor Sparks.
+Nancy Sparks was known for her gracious hospitality in hosting groups at the Alamo Ranch in south Reno and at her parlors in the Arlington Hotel in Carson City.
+The Governor’s Mansion was completed soon after the death of Governor Sparks in 1908.
 This made Nancy Sparks the last First Lady to reside in her own home during her husband’s term in office.

-Their residence, the Alamo ranch, was known for its furniture, art, and herds of buffalo and elk.
+Their residence, the Alamo Ranch, was known for its furniture, art and herds of buffalo and elk.
 It boasted a “plunge bath sixteen feet square and seven feet in depth, cemented and very neat.”
 A two-story bath house and laundry were built over the plunge bath and hot water was available in every room of the house.
-The ranch consisted of 320 acres, herds of Hereford cattle, and acres planted in alfalfa which was used to feed the livestock.
+The ranch consisted of 320 acres, herds of Hereford cattle, and acres planted in alfalfa to feed the livestock.
 A renowned Western cattle baron, John Sparks was a southern-born veteran of the Confederate Army.

-Articles in the local newspapers recounted the lavish barbecues held at the ranch, one with five hundred guests and a brass band for entertainment.
-The Nevada legislature traveled from Carson City to the Alamo ranch in March 1907.
+Articles in the local newspapers recounted the lavish barbecues held at the ranch, one with 500 guests and a brass band for entertainment.
+The Nevada legislature traveled from Carson City to the Alamo Ranch in March 1907.
 They also entertained President Theodore Roosevelt during Sparks’ first term as governor.
 James Young in his book, Cattle in the Cold Desert, states that: “Elnora Sparks, John Sparks’ second wife, helped him build his Nevada empire.”
 They owned cattle ranches in Texas, Wyoming, and Nevada.
-In the early 1900’s John owned a silver mine near Reno.
+In the early 1900s John owned a silver mine near Reno.

-In 1904 Mrs. Sparks responded to a request to provide aid to the orphans and disabled children of Chicago to provide them with toys at Christmas.
-After giving much to the children, she helped to make Christmas a happy one for the orphaned and disabled children of Nevada as well.
+In 1904 Nancy responded to a request to provide Christmas toys to the orphans and disabled children of Chicago.
+After giving much to the Chicago children, she helped to make Christmas a happy one for the orphaned and disabled children of Nevada as well.
 An article in the Nevada State Journal on November 27, 1904, stated that “her heart is in the cause and in her womanly way will help to make the coming Christmas a happy one for the waifs of Chicago as well as the needy of Nevada.”

-An editorial in the Reno Evening Gazette on September 26, 1905 tells of the insult given to “one of the loveliest women in Nevada, Mrs. John Sparks” by Senator Newlands at the opening of the Newlands project.
-Mrs. Sparks and a friend had ordered a carriage to take them from the train to the ceremonies marking the opening.
-Senator Newlands and his wife “proclaimed rudely that he and Mrs. Newlands would use it” sending Mrs. Sparks and friend back to the train to miss the ceremonies.
+An editorial in the Reno Evening Gazette on September 26, 1905 tells of the insult given to “one of the loveliest women in Nevada, Mrs. John Sparks” by U.S. Senator Francis Newlands of Nevada at the opening of the Newlands project in northern Nevada.
+Mrs. Sparks and a friend had ordered a carriage to take them from the V&T train to the ceremonies marking the opening.
+Senator Newlands and his wife “proclaimed rudely that he and Mrs. Newlands would use it” sending Mrs. Sparks and her friend back to the train to miss the ceremonies.

 Nancy moved to Alameda, California, soon after the death of her husband and lived there until her death in San Francisco on July 5, 1947.
 Nancy was survived by sons Benton and Leland and step-daughter (and niece) Maud Mackenzie.
 Nancy was buried in the Sparks’ plot in the Masonic Cemetery in Reno as are sons Benton and Charles, daughter-in-law Ada, and grandson Benton.